-Her experience growing up in a single-family, one-income household, as well as former struggles as a newly-divorced, self-employed single mother of two boys, helps her appreciate the financial difficulties her bankruptcy clients endure.
+Her experience growing up in a single-family, one-income household, as well as former struggles as a newly-divorced, self-employed single mother of two boys, helps her appreciate the struggle her clients face.
 Lindsay understands bad things happen to good people.
 It doesn’t make them a bad or irresponsible person–it makes them human.

 Lindsay also loves educating clients about both the legal process and the laws that affect them, all the while connecting with them on a personal level.
 She enjoys transcribing complex information into easy-to-understand concepts.
 It’s crucial to her that her clients are empowered to make well-informed decisions that can influence their case and families’ lives.
 Lindsay believes it is her duty to personally connect with all of her clients, appreciating when clients trust her to push them forward to their next step.

 Notable experience includes a 2015 published case in the U.S. Ninth Circuit Bankruptcy Appellate Panel where Lindsay prevailed in erasing a client’s private student loan owed to a for-profit university without showing her client had any “undue hardship.”
 Since then, this appellate decision has served as case law that has assisted others in wiping out similar debts owed to schools throughout the western United States.
 It has also been the subject of several judicial conferences nationwide.